How Much Does it Cost to Charge an Electric Car?

 Most of your Charging Happens Overnight at Home

 Most of your driving will typically take place around 50 miles a day.
-Since most electric batteries are now edging over 200 miles and on a single charge, people charge at home overnight.
+Since most electric batteries are now between 200 to 516 miles and on a single charge, people charge at home overnight.
 Charging at home saves you money and time as all your driving is seamless, with no stops at a gas station or charging bay to refuel.
 However, some upfront costs are associated with setting up a home electric car charger.
 First, you will need to purchase a charging station that is compatible with your car.
 It would help to get a good electric car charger for about $500 to $1,000 for the hardware.
 You will also need an electrician to set up the home charger for around $400 to $1,200.
 Check with your electric utility provider, as they may offer incentives or rebates to set up an electric car charger.

 Using a Commercial Electric Vehicle Charger Costs More

 Most of your charging for your electric car will occur at home.
 However, a commercial charging station will be an option if you take a long trip or forget to charge overnight at home.
 Commercial charging stations will charge you more than your home rates, but the charging station could charge your electric car much faster.
+While the commercial rates can be almost twice the cost of charging at home, electricity will be cheaper than gas.

 Electric Driver Is Your Resource for Charging Costs